alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "Specnet_weights.h5" --->referes wiehts of the model trained with product of two sigmoids NRB

+## About the experimetal CARS data
+The data set used in this investigation can be provided by upon the request [Erik M. Vartiainen](https://scholar.google.co.in/citations?user=zbxe2qYAAAAJ&hl=en&oi=ao)

-## Getting Started
+## Getting Started and Requirements
-You can use the Python (TensorFlow 2.7.0) to test the pretrained network
+You can use the Python (TensorFlow 2.7.0) to test the pretrained network.
+We have tested it in Spyde

-## Requirements
-Required Python environment added here.
-Better to upload a Docker file.

-## Pretrained models
-Pretrianed model link added here

 ## Citation
 Formats to cite our paper.